Santandave961/Customer-Churn-Prediction--Project/README.md

 # Customer-Churn-Prediction--Project
 ### Project Overview
 Customer churn is a major challenge for subscription-based businesses like telecom companies.
-This project builds an end to end machine learning model to predict whether a customer is likely to churn (leave the company) or stay, based on their usage patterns, account details, and demographics.
+This project builds an end to end machine learning model to predict whether a customer is likely to churn (leave the company) or stay, based on their usage patterns, account details, and demographics.The insights gained can help business implement targeted retention strategies and reduce revenue loss
 The project demonstrates:
 - Data cleaning and preprocessing
 - Explanatory Data Analysis (EDA)